 The Daily recommended dietary allowance (RDA) of calcium for pregnant and lactating women is 1200 mg per day.

 Calcium is important during pregnancy to protects from preeclampsia (symptoms like high blood pressure, swelling of hands and feet), preterm delivery, and long-term morbidities like excessive bone loss (2).

 11 Calcium-rich food

 Milk and milk products are the best way to fortified the body with calcium.
-Milka and curd during pregnancy are very essential as it not only fulfill the calcium requirement but also supplies other vitamins and minerals along with proteins which are very essential for fetal growth and development.
+Milka and curd during pregnancy are very essential as it not only fulfills the calcium requirement but also supplies other vitamins and minerals along with proteins which are very essential for fetal growth and development.

 2. Curd or yogurt

 Curd and yogurt are rich in minerals like calcium, phosphorus, and potassium.
 Vitamins like A, B6, and B12 along with proteins.
-Therefore having during pregnancy helps in good development of the baby and nourishes the mother.
+Therefore having during pregnancy helps in the good development of the baby and nourishes the mother.
 Having curd daily improves the calcium level of the body during pregnancy.

 5. Ladyfinger or okra

 Okra is also a good source of calcium and can be eaten during pregnancy without any side effects.
 Along with calcium, okra is also rich in folate, antioxidants, and vitamins.